 4. Move your cursor inside the field, and then either enter text in the field or select a different option from a list.
+EdX saves your changes automatically.

 Note: If you change the profile type selection from Full Profile to Limited Profile, your location, language, and descriptive paragraph are not visible on your profile page.
 However, this information is saved.
 To make this information visible again, select Full Profile.